arnav14-dev/Bondy-Someone-By-Your-Side/PRODUCTION_SETUP.md

-# Gen-Link Production Setup Guide
+# Bondy-Someone-By-Your-Side Production Setup Guide

-This guide will help you deploy Gen-Link to production with all necessary security and performance optimizations.
+This guide will help you deploy Bondy-Someone-By-Your-Side to production with all necessary security and performance optimizations.

 ## 🚀 Quick Start